open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/32575846/072c42fc-41fa-4ff0-841b-3a55dd23c8a1)

 The parameters are preset-specific.
-If you have decks that vary wildly in difficulty, it is recommended to use separate presets for them because the parameters for easy decks and hard decks will be different.
+If you have decks that vary wildly in subjective difficulty (not FSRS difficulty), it is recommended to use separate presets for them because the parameters for easy decks and hard decks will be different.
 Parameters and desired retention are independent, you do not need to re-optimize parameters if you have changed desired retention.

 Parameters are calculated from the review history of all decks using the current preset.
 If you want to alter which cards are used for optimizing the parameters (such as excluding suspended cards), you can adjust the search before calculating the parameters.
 The search works the same way as it does in the Browser.
 For details, see [Searching](https://docs.ankiweb.net/searching.html) in the Anki Manual.
 Optimization doesn't happen automatically, you have to manually click "Optimize" or "Optimize all presets".